“BUY LESS, WEAR MORE, SAVE THE PLANET, KICK THE HABIT”

-On a more serious note (long pensive gaze), fast fashion is becoming a big problem.
+On a serious note (long pensive gaze), fast fashion is becoming a big problem.
 Some consequences are irreversible.
 Not only are we making the rich richer (those CEO’s of high street fashion brands aren’t living the high-street fashion life that’s for sure) but we are destroying the planet in the process.
 To put it bluntly, so much is at stake; our mental health, our savings account and the amount of energy exerted trying to keep up with the latest on your favourite “New In” page.
+That’s not forgetting the environment, land fills and waste.

 Fast fashion is demolishing the world and society.